 In 1941, Disney also had to deal with a major strike by his writers and animators.
-This left a strong impression on Disney.
-He would later become a member of leading anti-Communist organisation ‘Motion Picture Alliance for the Preservation of American Ideals’ (the right-wing organisation was also considered to be anti-semitic.
+This strike left a strong impression on Disney.
+He would later become a leading member of the anti-Communist organisation ‘Motion Picture Alliance for the Preservation of American Ideals’ (the right-wing organisation was also considered to be anti-semitic.)
 At one point, he (unsuccessfully) tried to brand his labour union organisers as Communist agitators.

 However, in the 1950s, Disney distanced himself from the Motion Picture Alliance for the Preservation of American Ideals.
-However, by associating with the organisation he was often associated with the anti-labour and anti-semitic philosophy it expressed.
-Disney was a Republican, though was not really involved in politics.
+However, by associating with the organisation, he was often associated with the anti-labour and anti-semitic philosophy it expressed.
+Disney was a Republican, though was not particularly involved in politics.
 It is often asked whether Walt Disney was anti-semitic.

 His biographer, Neal Gabler stated: